spacetelescope/ins-jwst-community-software/tier2_standards/python_version.md

-# Software Must Use Python>=3.6 Where Applicable
+# Software Must Support Recent Version(s) of Python

 This is one of the tier 2 standards.
 See full list [on the overview page](README.md).

 ## Short description

-We require that all Python software 'support' Python version `3.6` or higher.
-We define 'support' in this context such that:
+We require that all Python software 'support' one or more 'recent' versions of Python.  **Currently, we condsider 'recent' versions to include 3.6, 3.7, and 3.8.**  We define 'support' in this context such that:

-- The Python software is fully operational with no errors when invoked from an interpreter that uses Python `3.6` or higher
+- The Python software is fully operational with no errors when invoked from an interpreter that uses the recent Python version(s)
 - Any future contributions to the software must also adhere to the above requirement
-- Any provided environment file(s) in the repository (i.e. `environment.yml`, `requirements.txt`, `setup.py`), must all list a consistent version of Python.
+- Any provided software environment file(s) in the repository (i.e. `environment.yml`, `requirements.txt`, `setup.py`), must all be consitent in their listings of supported Python version(s)
-- Any defined software environments within continuous integration builds (i.e. Jenkins or Travis) must be using the supported Python version(s)
+- Any defined software environments within continuous integration builds (i.e. Jenkins or Travis) must also be using the supported Python version(s)

 ## Importance of this standard

 With Python being free and open-source, the Python community continues to build and improve the existing language, resulting in periodic releases of new versions of the Python native library as well as many third-party libraries that we commonly use at STScI (e.g. `bokeh`, `astropy`, `numpy`, etc.).
 As such, over time the Python software that we write becomes outdated, and the versions of the dependencies that we rely on become unsupported.
 This in turn makes it difficult for future developers to maintain existing software and their environments, as well as build new features.
 For these reasons, we make an effort to keep our software operational with newer Python versions, as does the Python community as a whole, in order to avoid some of these future issues.

-Currently, many of the Python libraries we use support Python versions `3.6`, `3.7`, and/or `3.8`.
-As such, we are requiring teams to support _at least_ Python version `3.6`.
+As such, we are requiring teams to support at least one recent version of Python.
+Teams may also choose to support several of the most recent versions.

 ## How to apply this standard